exercism/c/docs/C_STYLE_GUIDE.md

 ## Macro names

-Macros defining constants are capitalized.
+Macros defining constants use snake case with all letters in upper case.

 ```c
 #define CONSTANT 0x4000
 ```

-Capitalized macro names are appreciated, but macros resembling functions may be named in lower case.
+Upper-case snake case for macro names is appreciated, but macros resembling functions may be named in lower-case snake case.

 ## Constant names

-Names for variables defined as `const` should be capitalized.
+Names for variables defined as `const` (global or otherwise) should use snake case with all letters in upper case.

 ```c
 const int LIMIT = 22;
 ```

 ## Type Names